mockoon/mockoon.com/content/tutorials/angular-api-call-and-mocking.md

 ---
-title: Call an API from your Angular application
+title: Call a mock API from your Angular application
 excerpt: Learn how to call a REST API from your Angular application service and mock it using Mockoon API mocking tools
 meta:
-  title: Call an API from your Angular application
+  title: Call a mock API from your Angular application
   description: Learn how to call a REST API from your Angular application service and mock it using Mockoon API mocking tools
 image: tutorial-angular-api-call.png
 imageAlt: Mockoon and Angular logos side by side